WVURAIL/dspira/pages/teaching-resources.md

 ---
 layout: page
-title: DSPIRA teaching downloads and lecture slides
+title: DSPIRA teacher downloads and editable materials
 permalink: /teaching-resources/
 eyebrow: For educators
+lead: Find every editable worksheet, guide, and slide deck in one place.
-lead: Print classroom materials or adapt the editable versions for your students.
+meta_description: "Find DSPIRA classroom materials in one teacher download catalog.
+Print PDFs or adapt editable Word worksheets, guides, and PowerPoint slides for your class."
-meta_description: "Download DSPIRA teaching slides and classroom resources.
-Find astronomy presentations, DSP exercises, observation planning notes, and technical references."
 ---

-Find lecture slides, classroom handouts, and DSP exercises here.
-Each download opens directly from the site or its owning software repository.
+Choose a topic below to download materials for your class.
+Each resource includes a printable PDF and an editable Word or PowerPoint file.
+For lesson planning, visit [Teach with DSPIRA]({{ '/teach/' | relative_url }}).

 ## Plan a class